mmore500/teeplot/README.rst

 ^^^^^^^^^

 Example with matplotlib, also showing use of ``teeplot_callback`` kwarg .
+We've also used the global configuration option ``save'' to change default output format.

 .. code-block:: python

     # adapted from https://matplotlib.org/stable/tutorials/pyplot.html
     from matplotlib import pyplot as plt
-    import numpy as np; from teeplot import teeplot as tp
+    import numpy as np; from teeplot import teeplot as tp tp.save = {".eps": True}  # make default output only .eps

     data = {'a': np.arange(50), 'c': np.random.randint(0, 50, 50),
             'd': np.random.randn(50)}